The trafficking of pangolin scales from West Africa to Vietnam

-This case is the first concerning pangolin scales of this volume that the Environmental Police in Viet Nam has worked on and highlights the trust that the agency has put in the WJC as they were willing to react to our information in a time-critical manner.
+This case is the first concerning pangolin scales of this volume that the Environmental Police in Vietnam has worked on.
+It highlights the trust that the agency has put in the WJC as they were willing to react to our information in a time-critical manner.